analogdevicesinc/msdk/Examples/MAX32690/WUT/README.md

 ## Required Connections

+If using the MAX32690EVKIT:
 -   Connect a USB cable between the PC and the CN2 (USB/PWR) connector.
--   Install headers JP7(RX\_EN) and JP8(TX\_EN).
+-   Install JP7(RX_EN) and JP8(TX_EN) headers.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

+If using the MAX32690FTHR:
+-   Connect a USB cable between the PC and the J5 (USB/PWR) connector.
--   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

 ## Expected Output